node-red/node-red.github.io/docs/getting-started/raspberrypi.md

 <img src="/images/logos/ubuntu.svg" height="30">
 </div>
 This script will work on any <b>Debian-based</b> operating system, including <b>Ubuntu</b>
 and <b>Diet-Pi</b>.
-You may need to run <code>sudo apt install build-essential git</code>
+You may need to run <code>sudo apt install build-essential git curl</code>
-first to ensure npm is able to build any binary modules it needs to install.
+first to ensure npm is able to fetch and build any binary modules it needs to install.
 </div>

 This script will:

  - remove the pre-packaged version of Node-RED and Node.js if they are present
  - install the current Node.js LTS release using the [NodeSource](https://github.com/nodesource/distributions/blob/master/README.md).
-If it detects Node.js is already installed from NodeSource, it will ensure it is at least Node 8, but otherwise leave it alone
+If it detects Node.js is already installed from NodeSource, it will ensure it is at least Node 12, but otherwise leave it alone
  - install the latest version of Node-RED using npm
  - optionally install a collection of useful Pi-specific nodes
  - setup Node-RED to run as a service and provide a set of commands to work with